natgo/wt-wiki-scraper/wikitext-transpiled/ground/Archer.md

 '''Pros:'''

-* Ability to move faster in the opposite direction of the gun can allow for a quick retreat
+* Ability to move faster in the opposite direction of the gun allows for a quick retreat
-* The vehicle's cannon (17-pounder) is amazing at causing damage and offers easy ballistic trajectory
+* The QF 17-pounder is amazing at causing damage and offers easy ballistic trajectory
 * The direction configuration can confuse or surprise enemies
-* Very stealthy when in a good hull-down position
+* Very stealthy when in hull-down position
-* Engine and gun can be extremely effective armour; absorbing shots without them hurting the crew
+* Engine can double as armour: some shots will be absorbed, protecting the crew
-* Despite slow top speed, it feels very smooth when aiming, turning or in reverse
+* Smooth handling despite strange design
-* Decent speed for a SPG, making it able to catch up with the team
+* Decent speed for a SPG, allowing it to keep pace with teammates

 '''Cons:'''

-* It can be hard to master this vehicle as the gun does not face forward
+* Thin armour means that heavy machine gun fire will penetrate armour plates quite easily
-* The Archer has a long reload time for its BR
+* Open-topped vehicle; vulnerable to planes, HE shells, and artillery strikes
 * Vehicle immobilization can occur often
 * Only travels about 4 km/h backwards, which makes it hard to move in the direction of your gun
-* Very slow cannon traverse speed and average reload speed, high crew training is required
+* The Archer has a long reload time for its BR
-* Lightly-armoured tanks may in some circumstances get off easy from your shots, as the QF-17 over-penetrates and produces little spalling with no HE filler
+* Very slow cannon traverse speed and average reload speed; high crew training is critical for maximum effectiveness
-* Due to thin armour, heavy calibre fire especially from 20 mm's, will rip through armour plates quite easy
+* Lightly-armoured tanks may get off easy from your shots, as the solid shots lack HE filler and produce little spalling
-* Open-topped vehicle makes it a target for planes, HE shells and artillery strikes
+* It can be hard to master this vehicle as the gun does not face forward

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->